North Korea–United Kingdom relations

 North Korean embassy in London, United Kingdom.

-North Korea–United Kingdom Relations (영국-조선민주주의인민공화국 관계) are the foreign and bilateral relations between North Korea and the United Kingdom.
+North Korea–United Kingdom relations are the foreign and bilateral relations between North Korea and the United Kingdom.

 North Korea has an embassy in London and the United Kingdom has an embassy in Pyongyang which opened in 2003 and 2001 respectively after diplomatic relations were established between the two countries in 2000.

 History

 Korean war

 During the Korean War the two countries were on opposing sides with the UK overseeing the British Commonwealth Forces Korea serving the United Nations (UN).
 Later during the Cold War the United Kingdom was a strong ally of the United States while North Korea was an ally of the Soviet Union.

 Football

 The North Korea national football team played in the 1966 FIFA World Cup in England.
 The UK government did not recognise North Korea and feared that its presence would strain relations with South Korea and the United States.
 FIFA told England's Football Association that the tournament would be moved if any qualified team were to be refused entry.
 On the suggestion of the British Foreign Office, the playing of national anthems, and meetings between players and state figures such as Queen Elizabeth II, would only take place in two games: the opener and the final.
 North Korea was not scheduled for the former, and was considered unlikely to reach the latter.
 A Foreign Office suggestion for flags outside stadiums to be removed after each team's elimination, in the expectation of an early North Korean exit, was vetoed by the Department of Education and Science.
 The Foreign Office apologised to the South Korean ambassador for the flying of North Korean flags at stadiums.

 North Korea's team became the adopted team of Middlesbrough which was where they played their group games during the competition.
 North Korea's team had a remarkable victory by beating Italy 1–0 at Ayresome Park, Middlesbrough and finished above them, thus earning qualification to the next round.
 Middlesbrough fans went on to support North Korea's team in the next round of the tournament, with many travelling to Liverpool to watch the team play against Portugal.
 In 2002, members of North Korea team returned to Middlesbrough for an official visit, after the release of a film The Game of Their Lives about the team's visit in 1966.